This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Vegan Option: For a vegan version, skip the egg yolk and add about 1 tablespoon of olive oil to the dough to help it come together.
+• Vegan Variation: Skip the egg yolk and use 1 tablespoon olive oil to bring the dough together.

 Frequently Asked Questions